ADR Financial Group logo

 • Website lacks transparency on pricing, refund policies, success rates, complaint histories, licensing, or third-party verification of funding claims

-• Founders present themselves with informal credentials ('master of 0% interest funding') without documented certifications, regulatory licenses, or industry affiliations
+• Founders present themselves with informal credentials ('master of advertised advertised 0% interest to verify to verify funding') without documented certifications, regulatory licenses, or industry affiliations

 • Success story testimonials show amounts funded but provide no context on approval rates, customer dropout rates, or long-term outcomes after funding period